NetApp/trident/docs/dag/kubernetes/frequently_asked_questions.rst

 ----------------------------------------------

 Yes.
-On-demand volume snapshotting and creating Persistent Volumes from Snapshots is supported by Trident beginning with 19.07.
+On-demand volume snapshotting and creating Persistent Volumes from Snapshots is supported by Trident.
 To create PVs from snapshots, ensure that the ``VolumeSnapshotDataSource`` feature-gate has been enabled.

 Refer to :ref:`On-Demand Volume Snapshots <On-Demand Volume Snapshots>`